entol/entol.net/README.md

 #Entol.net
-Build for Startup business website  | Create a website that you are gonna be proud of.
+Useful resources for Startup business website  | Create a website that you are gonna be proud of.
 Be it Business, Portfolio,invoicing, Agency & much more

 Test Drive : https://entol.net/auth/login